SENKAN!

 [1] According to a British source from 1993, the Prince’s party also included Russian Grand Duchess Larissa Tudor, escaping from her home country.
 This legend is not corroborated by any Japanese sources

-[2] It is not clear whether dive bombers from AKAGI actually participated in the attack.
-Don Kehn, Jr's book "A Blue Sea of Blood" asserts that EDSALL was attacked by aircraft from all four KdB carriers, AKAGI, KAGA, HIRYU and SORYU.
-Most Japanese accounts (including the memoirs of Capt Genda Minoru) credit only the "Vals" from SORYU.
-Kehn also cites Japanese records that indicate that SORYU's Vals were not led by LtCdr (Captain, posthumously) Egusa Takashige as alleged in many other works.
+[2] On 2 March 1942, Admiral Nagumo issued a day order, crediting the attack on EDSALL to aircraft from KAGA, HIRYU and SORYU.
+Most Japanese accounts (including the memoirs of Capt Genda Minoru) credit only SORYU's Vals which were not led by LtCdr (Captain, posthumously) Egusa Takashige as alleged in many works.

 [3] Several sources suggest that KIRISHIMA was fitted with a "Type 21 Model 1" radar in early August.
 This is not correct: KIRISHIMA was scheduled to receive a Type 21 radar, but departed without it.